Loading...

 Stay Hydrated

-Drink plenty of water throughout the meal.
-Staying hydrated can help maintain stable blood sugar levels.
+Drink water throughout your meal to aid in digestion and help maintain stable blood sugar levels.

 healthspan-mbl